porn-records/Porn-Records/README.md

 ## Underage material (CSAM)
-If you find any underage material online and you thinking of committing it to our project, we will honoured and respectfully ask you to mention this in the very beginning of the issue with big letter a single `#` at the beginning of the text and please do NOT posts any media as proofs.
+If you find any underage material online and you thinking of committing it to our project, we will honoured and respectfully ask you to mention this in the very beginning of the issue with big letter, a single `#` at the beginning of the text and please do NOT posts any media as proofs.

-If you choose to all resources please do inform them about the issue here at mypdns.org to keep track of the situation.
+If you choose to report to all resources please do inform them about the issue here at [mypdns.org][mypdns] to keep track of the situation.

-Second you should report the find to any of the following projects.
+Second you should report your found to any of the following projects.

 - Red Barnet (safe the children) online service at https://redbarnet.dk/anmelddet/
 - Arachnid Project at https://projectarachnid.ca/en/